 Engage the student in the IEP process: Through leading their IEP, students can begin to develop their self-advocacy.
 In addition, you play an important role in educating students and families about the college options that exist and directing them to resources to learn more.
 It is important for students to understand they will not have a case manager in college who helps them the way that you do (please note, students enrolled in inclusive higher education do still have someone who manages their case, but we want to encourage students to be as independent as possible).
 Click here for a list of IEP goals related to transitioning to college.

-Connect the student to IN!'s resources: We have a variety of resource pages developed for students.
+Connect the student to IN!'s resources: We have a resource pages developed for students to learn about preparing for college and the options available.
+Click here for the student page.

 If there are other resources that would be of use to you and/or your student, please let us know.